KeSavanh/US_accident_data_analysis/README.md

 * Data extraction and cleaning were carried out using Pandas in a Jupyter notebook called [`USAccidentsETL.ipynb`](https://github.com/KeSavanh/Project_3/blob/main/Project_3_ver1/USAccidentsETL.ipynb).
 As mentioned earlier the initial CSV file () is not included, in order to run this extraction process, `US_Accidents_Dec20_updated.csv` needs to be downloaded from the source above.

 * The cleaning process included:
-- identifying and droping Null values,
+    * Identifying and droping Null values,
-- Changing the datatype of important columns (Date/Time),
+    * Changing the datatype of important columns (Date/Time),
-- Filtered the data to select cities
+    * Filtered the data to select cities

 * After the cleaning process, for further analysis, there are two `CSV` files created: [`USAccidents_Clean.csv`](https://github.com/KeSavanh/Project_3/blob/main/Project_3_ver1/USAccidents_Clean.csv) and [`WeatherData.csv`](https://github.com/KeSavanh/Project_3/blob/main/Project_3_ver1/WeatherData.csv) which we extracted catagorical data seperately in this file.